atugushev/django-password-session/README.rst

         'django.contrib.auth.middleware.AuthenticationMiddleware',
     )

-5. To avoid logging out from a current session you should call the following function directly after change password:
+5. To avoid logging out a user from a current session you should update the session by calling the following function directly after change a password:

 .. code-block:: python